adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 ### Workflows

--   models workflows, like ES, but not assumtion of events passing
+-   models workflows, like ES, but not assumption of events passing
 -   identifies roles, flows and components to handle them

 After initial component design check how architecture characteristics need to change it.

-Architecture quantas can have different characteristics One quanta = one set of architecture caracteristics = monolith
+Architecture quantas can have different characteristics.
+One quanta = one set of architecture characteristics = monolith

 # Architecture styles

--   overarching structure of organization of UI, backendend, db
+-   overarching structure of organization of UI, backend, db

 ## Fallacies of distributed computing

 1. The network is reliable
-    -   add timeouts and circuit brackers
+    -   add timeouts and circuit breakers
 2. Latency is zero
-    -   know average latency roundtring in your network
+    -   know average latency round-trip in your network
     -   know the 95+th percentiles latencies
-3. Bandwithd is infinite
+3. Bandwidth is infinite
     minimize data with:
 -   private RESTful API
 -   use field selectors